bgamari/ghc-wiki-import/pattern-synonyms.md

 So far patterns only had *syntactic* meaning.
 In comparison [ Ωmega](http://code.google.com/p/omega) has *typed* pattern synonyms, so they become first class values.
 (I am not suggesting this for Haskell, yet.)
+**TODO**: For bidirectional pattern synonyms this seems to be the case.